Adding and Subtracting Directed Numbers

 This lesson unit is structured in the following way:

-- Before the lesson, students work individually on an assessment task, Steepness, which is designed to reveal their current understandings with regard to slope.
-You then review their work and create questions for students to answer in order to improve their solutions.
+- Before the lesson, students work individually on an assessment task designed to reveal their current understanding.
+You then review their responses and create questions for students to consider when improving their work.

-Time needed15 minutes before the lesson, a 90-minute lesson, and 15 minutes of the following lesson.
-Timings given are approximate and will depend on the needs of your class.
+15 minutes before the lesson, a 90-minute lesson and 15 minutes in a subsequent lesson, or for homework.
+These timings are not exact.
+Exact timings will depend on the needs of your students.

 This lesson involves a range of mathematical practices from the standards, with emphasis on: